Documents must have the name, phone number and address of the person the original document will be returned to.

 All instruments presented for registration on paper shall meet all of the following requirements:

 State the type of instrument at the top of the first page.
 (Not in blank margin)If an instrument does not meet these requirements, the register of deeds shall register the instrument after collecting the fee of $25.00 for nonstandard documents as required by GS 161-10(a)(19) in addition to all other applicable recording fees.

 The following are exempt from the above requirements:

 Cancellation of Deeds of Trust or Mortgages (all forms) and UCC filings.

-Notice: Credit and Debit cards are accepted in all Register of Deeds departments with the exception of the Recording department.
+Notice: Credit and Debit cards are accepted in all Register of Deeds departments.

 To request copies or documents to be returned through the mail you must send us a pre-addressed stamped envelope.
 Please note that we also do not issue refunds.